 We chatted following the event in her Godmother’s kitchen after a festive meal of capellini (little hairs) pasta about how different the world would be if more pro-life people would step out of their comfort zones and take action.
 Right now there are pro-life health care providers who need our support as they seek to serve and follow their consciences.
 You can learn Cathy’s story here.
 Then you can take action that, while it may take you out of your comfort zone, will not harm a hair on your head.

 Contact Congress to urge them to protect our cherished rights of life and liberty.
 The Conscience Protection Act of 2016 contains common sense policy to defend the conscience rights of those who do not accept abortion.
 Most doctors and nurses respect the value of life at its most vulnerable.
 They must not be driven from the healing professions.
 It is wrong for government to force Americans to violate their deeply held convictions on respect for human life.
 Please act today to urge your Representative to co-sponsor and enact this much-needed legislation.
-It is as easy as clicking here.

 Together we will be heard!